dmidlo/histdata.com-tools/docs/temporal-orchestration-runtime-runbook.md

   for assessing ZIP archives, extracted CSV files, extracted Excel `.xlsx` payloads, and `.data` cache files that already exist on disk; the workflow does not contact HistData.com or InfluxDB.
-- The activity writes the detailed `quality-report` JSON artifact on disk and keeps workflow history limited to counters, policy decisions, progress, failures, and artifact references.
+- The activity uses a scratch detailed `quality-report` JSON file for successful default runs and deletes it after validation.
+Pass `--quality-report PATH` when the detailed JSON report should be kept as a durable artifact.
+Workflow history stays limited to counters, policy decisions, progress, failures, cleanup status, and artifact references.
 - Quality mode supports focused groups with `--quality-checks`: `inventory`, `ingestion`, `time`, `bars`, `ticks`, `domain`, `modeling`, and `provenance`.
 The default is `all`.